 Short circuits can also occur in the wiring behind your wall.
 Addressing this issue will require the expertise of a pro.
 Ignoring short circuits—especially those behind your wall—can result in fires.

 Ground faults occur when an energized wire touches a metal frame or housing unit.
-This diverts the flow of electricity from its normal path and can overload your circuit.
-Ground faults can also cause electrical shock, fires and insulation damage.
-Have a pro tackle this repair.
+This diversion redirects the flow of electricity from its normal path and can overload your circuit, causing it to blow.
+Ground faults can also cause fires, electrical shock, and insulation damage.
+If you think you have an issue with ground faults, don't attempt to address the problem on your own—have a pro tackle this repair.

 Faulty Light Fixtures

 Damaged light fixtures are a common source of overloaded breakers.
-Old fixture wiring can deteriorate and cause grounds, shorts and ultimately tripped breakers.
+Old fixture wiring can deteriorate and cause grounds, shorts, and ultimately tripped breakers.
 Replacing faulty fixtures will require working with potentially dangerous electrical systems.
-Call a pro if you’re not sure how to tackle this job.
+Call a professional if you’re not sure how to address this issue.